cfretty/cfretty.github.io/_posts/2024-08-12-technical-debt.md

 <!-- excerpt -->
 *In some ways, technical debt is like financial debt.*

 When you carry too much, it can be overwhelming and prevents you from accomplishing much else.
 In an ideal world, the best way to handle financial or technical debt is to minimize or avoid it altogether.
-A more pragmatic approach is to have some strategies in your toolkit: toolbox
+A more pragmatic approach is to have some strategies in your toolkit:

 # Have an emergency fund